clasqm/freedos-repo/My_apps.md

 [return to General Index](README.md)
 -----

++ [LN](https://github.com/clasqm/FakeLN4DOS) - A fake symlink creator for DOS
+    + LN for DOS approximates the symlink command on UNIX-like operating systems by creating batch files.

 + [QBASDOWN](https://github.com/clasqm/QBASDOWN) - a Markdown implementation for FreeDOS.
     + Written for FreeDOS in QuickBASIC 4.5.
     + QBASDOWN is distributed as QuickBASIC source code and released as a single OS executable, called *QBASDOWN.EXE*.